Quansight-Labs/pytest-run-parallel/README.md

     - `num_parallel_threads`: The number of threads the test will run in
     - `num_iterations`: The number of iterations the test will run in each thread
-    - `thread_id`: A number id for the test's current thread.
+    - `thread_index`: An index for the test's current thread.
-    - `iteration_id`: A number id for the test's current iteration.
+    - `iteration_index`: An index for the test's current iteration.

 **Note**: It's possible to specify `--parallel-threads=auto` or `pytest.mark.parallel_threads("auto")` which will let